 Ingredients & Notes

 - Potatoes – For this recipe, I use 4 pounds of potatoes in a 6-quart Instant Pot.
-You could use 6 pounds (adding a 1/2 cup more water) no problem, but Iย haven’t tested it with more.
+You could use 6 pounds (adding a 1/2 cup more water) no problem, but I haven’t tested it with more.
 See section above for which potatoes are best to make this mash.

-- Butter – Yes, butter will always makeย mashed potatoes taste better.
+- Butter – Yes, butter will always make mashed potatoes taste better.
 But.
 I do not believe you need 1 pound of butter to make them irresistibly good.
-I mean, soles of running shoes wouldย taste good if cooked with 1 pound of butter.
+I mean, soles of running shoes would taste good if cooked with 1 pound of butter.
 This recipe calls for 4 tablespoons and I find the result is divinely buttery enough.
 If you prefer them super buttery, go ahead and add a whole stick.

 - Chives – I rarely garnish my mashed potatoes but if I do, it’s just with a few tablespoons of chopped chives for colour.

-We definitely prefer a less chunky mash so even when using Yukon Gold’s I like to peel them.
-Peeled potatoes will also cook more evenly, especially if boiling them.
 However, there is a lot of nutrition on the peel so if you don’t mind your mash a little more rustic and lumpy, go ahead and leave the peel on.

 How To Make Instant Pot Mashed Potatoes